HDSB-BCHS-2425-ICS3UC/final-evaluation-project-shreyasipanthee/README.md

 # Conway's Game of Life

+---

 ## 🎮 Overview
 This is a simulation of **Conway's Game of Life**, a cellular automaton devised by John Conway.
-The game simulates the life and death of cells on a 10x10 grid according to specific rules.
+The game simulates the life and death of cells on a 10x10 grid

+---

 ## 🧠 Game Rules
 Each cell on the grid is either alive or dead.
 In each generation: